 Intramural managers represent and assist organizations or living groups with their participation in intramural programs.
-Fraternities, sororities, residence hall floors, and independent groups will select a manager.
+Fraternities, sororities, residence hall floors, and independent groups will select a manager or Intramural chair.
 The manager is responsible for linking the intramural program and the group they represent.
 All duties, responsibilities, and supplemental information needed by intramural managers are outlined in this section.

-Information regarding activities, intramural entry, team point updates, and other information is available on the Intramural Activities and Events page.
+Information regarding activities, intramural entry, team point updates, and other information is available on the Intramural Schedule page.

 Duties and responsibilities

 The success of the intramural program depends largely on the leadership qualities and guidance of the intramural managers.
 Your complete attention to detail and organization is required.
 Our experience indicates the groups which are in contention for top honors and have high participation percentages are the ones with the most alert and efficient intramural managers.

 Become familiar with Recreational Services’ program offerings.
 This means not only the intramural activities, but also free time recreation opportunities, exercise sessions, and equipment availability.
 Please come to your Recreation Complex and see what we offer!